HPC-Fortran2CPP/Fortran2Cpp/README.md

 cd Evaluation
 ```

-2. To generate the results.
+2. To generate results.
 Go the script `text_generation_pipline.py`.

 You can modify things like
 * the model that you want to test: defined between line 9 and line 14.